 The panel also revealed some unlikely trivia about season 1 that we hadn’t heard before - such as the fact that, initially, Mark and Helly’s roles in the show were reversed, with Mark the new recruit waking up in the strange surroundings of the conference room.
 Also, the rainbow ceiling lights for the ‘Defiant Jazz’ scene were not communicated to the cast in order to preserve their real first-take responses to the surprising visuals.

 "We didn't want it to feel like sci-fi – we wanted it to feel grounded," said Erickson, to the point where a real neurosurgeon was not only a consultant on the ‘severance’ procedure, but played an onscreen role in the show, too.

 The physical presence of the elusive board was teased for season 2, while a discussion around fan theories presented “ideas better than” what even Erickson had in mind.

-Season 2 of Severance script writing is still underway
+Season 2 of Severance: Script writing

 “It’s not really a straight line process, and it never was with this show,” Erickson explained to Deadline following the show’s 14 nominations for the 2022 Emmys.

 “Ben Stiller is very involved with the creation of the story, which is the same as how it was in season 1.
 It was always about this sort of weird alchemy of his ideas and my ideas, and filtering those through each other until we get something that we both agree feels right.
 So, it’s a really in-depth process, but a joyful process, and that’s what we’re doing right now.”

 But even with filming now underway, some key cast members are being kept in the dark about the plot's twists and turns to protect spoilers from being leaked.

 For instance, Patricia Arquette told Entertainment Tonight that she knows "very little" about where the show is ultimately headed for season 2.
 “They don’t tell me anything, so I’m innocent.”